 Philippines Adoption

 Wide Horizons For Children has worked on behalf of children in the Philippines since the early 1980s.
 Currently, the focus of the program is the placement of older children, sibling groups, children with medical needs, and relative adoptions.
-Limited need for families hoping to bring home a young child, through a longer process.
 The Philippines is a Hague Convention Country.
-Foreign Provider is the Central Authority of the Philippines, named the Inter-country Adoption Board (ICAB).
+Foreign Provider is the Central Authority of the Philippines, named the National Authority for Child Care (NACC).

 Philippines Adoption FAQs